-This is a joint-degree program with the University of Medicine and Dentistry of New Jersey (UMDNJ).
-Upon successful completion of the coursework at Georgian Court University and UMDNJ, the student is awarded the B.S. in Health Information Management degree jointly.
-UMDNJ's Health Information Management program is fully accredited by the Commission on Accreditation of Health Informatics and Information Management Education Programs (CAHIM).
+This is a joint-degree program with the University of Medicine and Dentistry of New Jersey (UMDNJ/Rutgers University).
+Upon successful completion of the coursework at Georgian Court University and UMDNJ/ Rutgers University, the student is awarded the B.S. in Health Information Management degree jointly.
+UMDNJ/Rutgers University's Health Information Management program is fully accredited by the Commission on Accreditation of Health Informatics and Information Management Education Programs (CAHIM).
 Upon completion of course requirements, the graduate is eligible to apply to the national registry exam.
 A passing grade on the examination establishes the graduate as a Registered Health Information Administrator (RHIA).

-During the first two years, the student completes the GCU general education requirements, graduation requirements (e.g., physical education, transitioning to GCU course, and service learning experiential learning requirement), and prerequisite courses for UMDNJ.
-GCU courses required as prerequisites for the UMDNJ portion of the program include BI213, BI214, MA103, MA109, AC171, BU313, and at least 4-6 credits of computer science courses, which may be chosen from among CS105, CS111, CS123, IS122, IS223, IS224, IS320, or a higher level CS or IS course.
-Students must earn at least a "C" in each of the prerequisite courses and have an overall GPA of at least 2.75 to be eligible for admission to UMDNJ (requirements subject to change).
-In the fall of the sophomore year, or by the deadline specified by UMDNJ, the student 68 | GEORGIAN COURT UNIVERSITY applies to the UMDNJ's School of Health Related Professions B.S. in Health Information Management program.
+During the first two years, the student completes the GCU general education requirements, graduation requirements (e.g., physical education, transitioning to GCU course, and service learning experiential learning requirement), and prerequisite courses for UMDNJ/Rutgers University.
+GCU courses required as prerequisites for the UMDNJ/Rutgers University portion of the program include BI213, BI214, MA103, MA109, AC171, BU313, and at least 4-6 credits of computer science courses, which may be chosen from among CS105, CS111, CS123, IS122, IS223, IS224, IS320, or a higher level CS or IS course.
+Students must earn at least a C in each of the prerequisite courses and have an overall GPA of at least 2.75 to be eligible for admission to UMDNJ/Rutgers University (requirements subject to change).
+In the fall of the sophomore year, or by the deadline specified by UMDNJ/Rutgers University, the student applies to the UMDNJ/Rutgers University's School of Health Related Professions B.S. in Health Information Management program.
 Admission is competitive and is not guaranteed.
-All Georgian Court general education requirements and graduation requirements, and the prerequisite courses for the UMDNJ program, must be completed prior to enrolling at UMDNJ, except for Georgian Court University's second experiential learning requirement, which can be fulfilled by three professional practice experiences that are part of the UMDNJ phase of the program.
-Students admitted to UMDNJ spend the fall and spring semesters of the junior and senior year taking the health information management courses shown below (curriculum subject to change; consult the UMDNJ Web site at http://shrp.umdnj.edu/ affiliates/georgiancourt.html for current curriculum) at UMDNJ's School of Health Related Professions campus in Newark.
+All Georgian Court general education requirements and graduation requirements, and the prerequisite courses for the UMDNJ/Rutgers University program, must be completed prior to enrolling at UMDNJ/Rutgers University, except for Georgian Court University's second experiential learning requirement, which can be fulfilled by three professional practice experiences that are part of the UMDNJ/Rutgers University phase of the program.
+Students admitted to UMDNJ/Rutgers University spend the fall and spring semesters of the junior and senior year taking the health information management courses shown below (curriculum subject to change; consult the UMDNJ/Rutgers University Web site at http://shrp.umdnj.edu/affiliates/georgiancourt.html for current curriculum) at UMDNJ/Rutgers University's School of Health Related Professions campus in Newark.
+UMDNJ/Rutgers University courses may be offered only in online mode.

-Professional Courses to be taken at UMDNJ Credits
+Professional Courses to be taken at UMDNJ/Rutgers University